Saacman/tae/docs/linux/wsl_w10.md

 ## Introduction

-The Windows subsytem for Linux (WSL) is a compability layer that enables you to use Linux tools without the need to dual-boot.
+The Windows Subsytem for Linux (WSL) is a compatibility layer that enables you to use Linux tools without the need to dual-boot.
 On Windows 10, a 3rd party tool is needed to use graphical applications.

 ## Requirements

 You must be running **Windows 10 version 2004** (**Build 19041**) or **Higher**.
-It is highly recommended to run **Windows Update** before starting this guide.
+It is highly recommended running **Windows Update** before starting this guide.

 <div class="code-example" markdown="1">
 Tip: To check your windows version press `Windows Key + R`, type `winver` and press `Enter`.